 Preliminary troubleshooting The following procedures describe what to check first.
 They branch off to other procedures as appropriate.
 See "Troubleshooting NetBackup problems" on page 19.
 See "Verifying that all processes are running on UNIX servers" on page 22.
-See "Verifying that all processes are running on Windows servers" on page 24.
+See "Verifying that all processes are running on Windows servers" on page 25.
 Installation troubleshooting Problems that apply specifically to installation.
-See "Troubleshooting installation problems" on page 27.
+See "Troubleshooting installation problems" on page 28.
 Configuration troubleshooting Problems that apply specifically to configuration.
-See "Troubleshooting configuration problems" on page 28.

-General test and troubleshooting These procedures define general methods for finding server and client problems and should be used last.
-See "Testing the master server and clients" on page 33.
-See "Testing the media server and clients" on page 37.
-See "Resolving network communication problems with UNIX clients" on page 40.
-See "Resolving network communication problems with Windows clients" on page 45.
-See "Verifying host name and service entries in NetBackup" on page 53.
-See "About the bpcIntcmd utility" on page 62.
-See "Verifying host name and service entries in NetBackup" on page 53.
-Other troubleshooting procedures See "Resolving full disk problems" on page 65.
-See "Frozen media troubleshooting considerations" on page 66.
-See "About the conditions that cause media to freeze" on page 67.
-See "Troubleshooting network interface card performance" on page 88.
+See "Troubleshooting configuration problems" on page 29.
+General test and troubleshooting Those precedures define general methods for finding General test and troubleshooting These procedures define general methods for finding server and client problems and should be used last.
+Central test and troubleshooting , Central test and troubleshooting server and client problems and should be used last.
+Central test and troubleshooting server and client problems and should be used last.
+See "Testing the master server and clients" on page 34.
+Central test and troubleshooting server and client problems and should be used last.
+See "Testing the master server and clients" on page 34.
+See "Testing the media server and clients" on page 38.
+See "Resolving network communication problems with Central test and troubleshooting server and client problems and should be used last.
+See "Testing the master server and clients" on page 34.
+See "Testing the media server and clients" on page 38.
+See "Resolving network communication problems with UNIX clients" on page 41.
+See "Resolving network communication problems with Central test and troubleshooting server and client problems and should be used last.
+See "Testing the master server and clients" on page 34.
+See "Testing the media server and clients" on page 38.
+See "Resolving network communication problems with UNIX clients" on page 41.
+See "Resolving network communication problems with Windows clients" on page 46.
+See "Verifying host name and service entries in

+Other troubleshooting procedures See "Resolving full disk problems" on page 85.

+See "Frozen media troubleshooting considerations" on page 87.

+See "About the conditions that cause media to freeze" on page 88.

+See "Troubleshooting network interface card performance" on page 118.